oicr-gsi/oicr-gsi/source/data-review-reporting/data-review-and-reporting.rst

         <sup><strong style="color:red;">R1</strong></sup></a>

     #.
 If this is the second amended report (i.e. version 3 report), keep a continuous record of all revisions by simply adding to the revision table that already exists.
+The date of the report should reflect the date that the version 3 report was drafted.
+If the new revisions affect previous revisions, add a comma between the revision markers as below:

         .. image:: images/v3_amended_report.png